spamx57/ctf-writeups/README.md

-Writeups were made in/for obsidian
+Writeups were made in/for Obsidian

 Images/formatting/etc might be weird